Fizzadar/ElasticQuery/docs/index.rst

 ElasticQuery
 ============

 A simple query builder for Elasticsearch.
 Install with ``pip install elasticquery``.
-Uses metod calls and their args/kwargs to generate query/filter/aggregate objects.
+Uses method calls and their args/kwargs to generate query/filter/aggregate objects.
 Outputs dict/json represntation to be passed directly to ES.

 .. toctree::
    :maxdepth: 1